Analytic pseudo-rotations

 \section{Statement of the main theorems}

-In low dimensional analytic dynamics, a fundamental question is wether far from periodic points, the dynamics is rigid.
-In real or complex dimension 1, dynamics are there rigid \cite{yoccoz1984n,sullivan1985quasiconformal}: the dynamics restricted to an invariant domain without periodic point is either a rotation or in the basin of periodic points.
-In dimension 2, for real analytic volume preserving diffeomorphisms of the cylinder or the real sphere, the Birkhoff rigidity conjecture for pseudo-rotations \cite{Bi41} states that such are also conjugate to rotations.
+In low-dimensional analytic dynamics, a fundamental question is whether, far from periodic points, the dynamics is ``simple''.
+In real or complex dimension one, the dynamics restricted to an invariant domain without periodic points is either a rotation or in the basin of periodic points \cite{yoccoz1984n,sullivan1985quasiconformal}.
+In dimension 2, among volume dissipative complex or real analytic surface dynamics, the existence of open subset without periodic points but with very complicated orbit has been recently revealed in \cite{BBiebler22}.
+For real analytic volume-preserving diffeomorphisms of the cylinder or the real sphere, a conjecture of Birkhoff \cite{Bi41} states that such are also conjugate to rotations.
 We are going to disprove this conjecture.
-More precisely we are going to give two examples of entire real symplectomorphisms of the annulus $\A= \R/\Z\times \R$, without periodic points and such that outside a region $\A_0'$ of $\A$ bounded by two disjoint analytic curves, the dynamics is analytically conjugate to a rotation, while inside $\A_0'$ the dynamics is not rigid.
+More precisely, we are going to show two examples of entire real symplectomorphisms of the annulus $\A= \R/\Z\times \R$, without periodic points and such that outside a region $\A_0'$ of $\A$ bounded by two disjoint analytic curves, the dynamics is analytically conjugate to a rotation, while inside $\A_0'$ the dynamics is not topologically conjugate to a rotation.
 In the first example, the restriction $f|\A_0'$ will be ergodic -- see \cref{main1} -- while in the second example it will be extremely far from being ergodic -- see \cref{main3}.
-More precisely the ergodic decomposition of the latter map will be infinite dimensional and even of maximal local order, i.e. with local emergence of maximal order $2$.
-This confirms a conjecture on typicality of high emergence in many categories \cite{Be_steklov_17}.
+More precisely, the ergodic decomposition of the latter map will be infinite-dimensional and even of maximal local order, i.e. with local emergence of maximal order~$2$.
+This confirms a conjecture on the typicality of high emergence in many categories \cite{Be_steklov_17}.

-From this we will deduce a corollary disproving the Birkhoff rigidity conjecture.
-The proof of the main theorems are shown by developing the Anosov-Katok method \cite{AK70}, together with a new approximation theorem for entire symplectomorphisms developing a recent work with Turaev \cite{BT22}.
-The corollary regarding the sphere is obtained by using a blow-down techniques introduced in \cite{berger2021coexistence}.
+From this we will deduce a corollary disproving the Birkhoff conjecture.
+The proofs of the main theorems are shown by developing the Anosov-Katok method \cite{AK70}, together with a new approximation theorem for entire symplectomorphisms developing, a recent work with Turaev \cite{BT22}.
+The corollary regarding the sphere is obtained by using a blow-down technique introduced in \cite{berger2021coexistence}.

-Finally we will remark that these analytic constructions give examples of entires symplectomorphisms of $\C/\Z\times \C$ without periodic points and with a non-empty instability region $J$.
+Finally, we will remark that these analytic constructions give examples of entire symplectomorphisms of $\C/\Z\times \C$ without periodic points and with a non-empty instability region $J$.